 Gastropod Abundance for Mangrove Crab (Scylla spp.)
-Formatted: Font: Not Italic 1 Silvofishery Patterns at Kaliwlingi Village, Brebes District 2 4 Suyono, Alin Fithor A queculture Department Feaulty of Ficherics and Marine Science 5 Aquacunure Department, Faculty of Fishenes and Marine Science, 6 7 Fancasakti Oliiveisity, Tegai, 52121, Indonesia 8 Corresponding author: suvono@upstegal.ac.id 9 10 11 Abstract 12 The novelty of this study is related to silvofishery investigations in 10-year-old mangrove 13 14 forests in former abrasive shrimp ponds with different sedimentation depths from the forest area 15 in the core mangrove forest stand zone as a fishing area.
-This study aimed to describe the relationship between mangrove conditions, the abundance of gastropods, and mud crabs (Scylla 17 18 spp.) in Pandansari Hamlet, Kaliwlingi Village, Brebes District, Brebes Regency.
-The 19 mangrove tourist area of Station 1 is a muddy substrate located in the mangrove tourism area; Station II is a sandy substrate located in a mangrove forest bordering the sea with a length of 15 20 m: and Station III which has a muddy sand substrate in the mangrove forest pear the Demali 22 River which is 8 m away.
-The involvement of local communities is essential in efforts to manage 22 mangroves sustainably.
+1 Silvofisherv Patterns at Kaliwlingi Village, Brebes District 2 Suyono, Alin Fithor 3 Aquaculture Department, Faculty of Fisheries and Marine Science, Pancasakti University, Tegal, 52121, Indonesia 4 5 Corresponding author: suyono@upstegal.ac.id 6 7 8 9 10 Abstract 11 12 The novelty of this study is related to silvofishery investigations in 10-year-old mangrove 13 forests in former abrasive shrimp ponds with different sedimentation depths from the forest area 14 in the core mangrove forest stand zone as a fishing area.
+This study aimed to describe the 15 relationship between mangrove conditions, the abundance of gastropods, and mud crabs (Scylla 16 spp.) in Pandansari Hamlet, Kaliwlingi Village, Brebes District, Brebes Regency.
+The 17 18 mangrove tourist area of Station I is a muddy substrate located in the mangrove tourism area; 19 Station II is a sandy substrate located in a mangrove forest bordering the sea with a length of 15 20 m; and Station III which has a muddy sand substrate in the mangrove forest near the Pemali 21 River which is 8 m away.
+The involvement of local communities is essential in efforts to manage 22 23 mangroves sustainably.
 Silvofishery is the utilization of mangrove forests combined with 24 fishery commodities to protect mangrove plants by providing more results from the fisheries 25 sector.
-This system can increase people's income while still paying attention to the sustainability 20 of mangrove forests.
-Based on these conditions, the mangrove forest area can be declared 28 feasible as the best silvofishery area in Indonesia.
-Commented [A3]: The abstract does not match the 29 30 31 Keywords: Mangrove, 10-year-old stands, Gastropod, Kaliwlingi, Silviofishery, research results and the outcome of the research results is not explained well.
-The research method is still unclear and biased.
-The introduction does not explain well, instead explaining about the novelty, while the novelty is not in the 33 Introduction abstract.
-34 The mangrove forest area of Dukuh Pandansari in Kaliwlingi Village, Brebes District, 52 53 Brebes Regency, is geographically located at 109o 01' 07" East Longitude and 6o 48' 18" South 36 Latitude.
+This system can increase people's income while still paying attention to the sustainability 26 of mangrove forests.
+Based on these conditions, the mangrove forest area can be declared 27 feasible as the best silvofishery area in Indonesia.
+28 29 30 Keywords: Mangrove, 10-year-old stands, Gastropod, Kaliwlingi, Silviofishery, 31 32 Introduction 33 34 The mangrove forest area of Dukuh Pandansari in Kaliwlingi Village, Brebes District, 52 53 Brebes Regency, is geographically located at 109° 01' 07" East Longitude and 6° 48' 18" South Latitude.
 The soil has a sand-silt-clay texture with 34.00% sand, 44.89% silt, and 21.11% clay.
-Mangrove 37 Torests are typical for muddy, sandy, or muddy sandy beach areas, and the water is call.
-38 flow contains much mud (Putri et al. 2022) 54 The Kaliwlingi mangrove area has the Demali Dalta on the Demali Piver.
+Mangrove 36 forests are typical for muddy, sandy, or muddy sandy beach areas, and the water is calm.
+37 Mangrove vegetation can grow optimally in coastal areas, river estuaries, and deltas, where the 38 flow contains much mud (Putri et al., 2022).
+39 54 The Kaliwlingi mangrove area has the Pemali Delta on the Pemali River.
 This area is a fertile 55 one for the existence of mangrove forests.
-The mangrove vegetation in Pandansari Kaliwling 57 is a 10- to 25-year-old mangrove stand.
-The mangrove vegetation is the result of reforestation 58 to reduce the risk of coastal abrasion that hit the Kaliwlingi coast in the early 2000s, along with 55 developments in the opening of mangrove areas for shrimp farming activities.
-Mangrove forests are an ecosystem that has a 41 forests significantly contribute to organic detritus, which is very important as food for the biota 42 that lives in them (Irwansvah et al. 2022) related to its ecological function as a place to live 43 find food snawn nurture grow aquatic biota and protect the coast from abrasion and pressure 44 from sea waves.
-Mangrove forests are complex ecosystems consisting of flora and fauna in coastal areas, 35 36 both on land and at sea, and are usually affected by sea tides (Bagarinao, 2020).
-Mangrove 37 torests are typical for muddy, sandy, or muddy sandy beach areas, and the water is calm.
-38 flow contains much mud (Putri et al., 2022).
-Manarove forests are an ecosystem that has a Formatted: Line spacing: Exactly 12.55 pt 40 reasonably high productivity value because they allow litter decomposition to occur.
-Manerove
+The mangrove vegetation in Pandansari Kaliwlingi 56 57 is a 10- to 25-year-old mangrove stand.
+The mangrove vegetation is the result of reforestation 58 to reduce the risk of coastal abrasion that hit the Kaliwlingi coast in the early 2000s, along with 59 developments in the opening of mangrove areas for shrimp farming activities.
+Mangrove forests are an ecosystem that has a reasonably high productivity value because they allow litter decomposition to occur.
+Mangrove forests significantly contribute to organic detritus, which is very important as food for the biota both on land and at sea, and are usually affected by sea tides (Bagarinao, 2020).
+Mangroves as a place to 35 from sea waves.
+Mangrove forests are complex ecosystems consisting of flora and fauna in coastal